flzyup/entwaremirror/README.md

 ### Step 3

+Copy the

+`
+$GOPATH/src/github.com/flzyup/entwaremirror/config.toml
+`

-Copy the config.toml file with the same location as entwaremirror binaries
+file with the same location as entwaremirror binary

 ### Step 4